Sideboard Restaurant

 Previously at this location, [Cornelia] Ackley's New Emporium.

 From about 1898 through the 1930s this location housed cafes and restaurants.
 The most well-known and longest running was the Sideboard Restaurant.
 The Sideboard was established in 1900 by Frank “Beau” Benton, a graduate of Cornell Law School who operated it for about seven years.
 In the 1920s the Sideboard was open 24-hours and the place to go after bowling or catching a late movie at the Happy Hour cinema across the street in the Cornell Public library building.
 In 1933 was remodeled and opened under new management as the New Side Board.
 The building was demolished in 1941.
-In 1952 Tompkins County Trust Company built a new building at this location to functIon as a new entrance connecting the Trust Company to the former County Clerk's Building.
+In 1952 Tompkins County Trust Company expanded into the former County Clerk's Building at 106 N Tioga St, building a new entrance across this location connecting both buildings.
+Today all three buildings function as Tompkins Center for History and Culture.

 Media (Photos, Videos, Audio Recordings)